 In the early seventies Pastor Cotteral moved on and was replaced by Pastor David James who had a great desire for the youth work and old people’s ministries, serving the old folk at the Welcome Club in Heath Hayes.
 The Sunday School grew to over a hundred children who were ferried in by minibus.
 The church also increased.

 About five years later Pastor James left to minister in Leek and was replaced by Pastor Hornsby.
 Through the late seventies and early eighties the church continued to grow so that the building was not large enough to contain the congregation.
 The school in Gorsemoor Road had to be hired for the Sunday meetings.
 Pastor Hornsby left to minister in the north of England and Pastor Dennis Wiffen continued the ministry for a while.
-In the early nineties Alan Bennett, a student from the Birmingham Bible College, pastored the work for twelve months; before being called to Canada as a missionary.
+In the early nineties a student from the Birmingham Bible College continued the work for twelve months before being called to Canada as a missionary.

 Assemblies and classes are taken in numerous local schools.
 Gospel Services are taken each month in various retirement homes.
 A children’s work and youth club were established and a parents and toddlers group meets weekly.
-A Pregnancy Centre is also run on the site which offers Crisis Pregnancy, post-miscarriage and post-abortion counselling.
+The Source Youth Club was opened, meeting on Friday evenings.
 A luncheon club has been established for the elderly and isolated within the community.
+A Pregnancy Centre was opened which offered Crisis Pregnancy, post-miscarriage and post-abortion counselling.
+Trained counsellors also meet with clients in local schools and colleges.

 In January 2014 the church was officially renamed as the Community Life Church.
 The church’s leadership believed that the new name encapsulated the ethos and the vision of the church.
 The name Hednesford was dropped because the building is in Heath Hayes, Cannock and the main focus of the congregation’s work was within Heath Hayes rather than neighbouring Hednesford.
 The removal of the word Pentecostal did not reflect any change in doctrine or a lessening of the emphasis of the work of the Holy Spirit.
 However we recognised that for the most part, people in the community do not know what Pentecostal means.